How to Tile a Bathroom Wall Like a Pro: A Beginner's Guide

 Mixing the Adhesive

-- Follow Manufacturer’s Instructions: The thinset adhesive is vital for establishing a robust bond between the tiles and the wall.
-Adhere to the mixing instructions provided by the manufacturer to achieve the best consistency.
+• Follow Manufacturer’s Instructions: Proper mixing of the thinset adhesive is essential for a strong bond.
+Adhere to the manufacturer’s guidelines to achieve the ideal consistency.

-- Achieving the Right Consistency: Aim for a texture similar to peanut butter—smooth enough to spread easily while maintaining its shape.
+• Achieving the Right Consistency: Aim for a texture similar to peanut butter—smooth enough to spread yet thick enough to maintain its shape.

 Applying the Adhesive